emilyriederer/website/content/post/grouping-data-quality/index.md

 [^3]: For example, the maximum of a set of numbers is the maximum of the maximums of the subsets.
 Thus, if my data is distributed, I can find the max by comparing only summary statistics from the distributed subsets instead of pulling all of the raw data back together.

+[^4]: For example, Great Expectations does offer conditional expectations which can be executed on manually-specified subsets of data.
+This could be a tractable solution for applying data checks to a small number of categorical variables, but less so for large or ill-defined categories like user IDs.
+More here: <a href="https://legacy.docs.greatexpectations.io/en/latest/reference/core_concepts/conditional_expectations.html" class="uri">https://legacy.docs.greatexpectations.io/en/latest/reference/core_concepts/conditional_expectations.html</a>

-[^4]: This is less possible for tools like `dbt`/`dbt-utils` where tests are defined by SQL scripts.
+[^5]: This is less possible for tools like `dbt`/`dbt-utils` where tests are defined by SQL scripts.
 In this set-up, separate, similar testing macros would have to be defined.